ReactionMechanismGenerator/RMG-Py/documentation/source/users/arkane/input.rst

 Syntax
 ======

-The format of CanTherm input files is based on Python syntax.
-In fact, CanTherm input files are valid Python source code, and this is used to facilitate reading of the file.
+The format of Arkane input files is based on Python syntax.
+In fact, Arkane input files are valid Python source code, and this is used to facilitate reading of the file.

 Each section is made up of one or more function calls, where parameters are specified as text strings, numbers, or objects.
 Text strings must be wrapped in either single or double quotes.

-The following is a list of all the components of a CanTherm input file for thermodynamics and high-pressure limit kinetics computations:
+The following is a list of all the components of a Arkane input file for thermodynamics and high-pressure limit kinetics
+computations:

 =========================== ====================================================================
 Component                   Description